ADVISORY LEBANON-SECURITY/BLAST-MACRON

 0944GMT - LIVE FROM THE PORT (REUTERS / TELE LIBAN POOL)

-THIS LIVE SIGNAL IS SWITCHING BETWEEN A REUTERS VIEW OF THE PORT AND TELE LIBAN POOL OF MACRON VISITING PORT
+THIS LIVE SIGNAL IS SWITCHING BETWEEN A REUTERS VIEW OF THE PORT AND TELE LIBAN POOL OF MACRON VISIT

 ==